nkpe/Flash-Quiz/README.md

 # **UX**
 ## Overview

-Bootstrap used to acheieve a clean, minimal and easy to use layout.
+Bootstrap used to achieve a clean, minimal and easy to use layout.
 The questions and answers are clear to the user.
 # **Features**
 ## All Pages
 Bootstrap components used: